chandar-lab/PatchUp/README.md

 ### Citation:

-If you find this work useful and use it in your own research, please citing our [paper](http://google.com).
+If you find this work useful and use it in your own research, please consider citing our [paper](http://google.com).
 ```

 ```